 In Australia two sequential epidemics of influenza were documented in 1997.
-Following sporadic influenza B activity in the preceding summer, particularly in the North, there was an early outbreak of influenza B throughout the country.
-This was followed by a second outbreak due to influenza A (H_3N_2) .
+Following sporadic influenza B activity in the preceding summer, particularly in the North, there was an early outbreak of influenza B throughout the The last major outbreak due to this virus was in 19956.